 i.
 Du Pain et des Idees, ii.
 Liberté, iii.
 Ernest et Valentin, iv.
 Pierre Hermé, v.
 Boulangerie Bo, vi.
 Karamel, vii.
 L’eclair de Genie, viii.
 Sadaharu Aoki, ix.
 Boneshaker Doughnuts, x.
 Rose Bakery, xi.
 Berthillon

 Thank you to all the people that chose to share their knowledge about the city too.
 Your guidance was invaluable.
-Listed here are Paris guides from a few other blogger friends, that gave the greatest recommendations and helped inspire: Heidi, Alana, Beth, Shiran
+Listed here are Paris guides from a few other bloggers that gave the greatest recommendations and helped inspire: Heidi, Alana, Beth, Shiran